mdkamran-stack/Devops_interview-question-asked_2025/intequestions/Docker.md

 WORKDIR  sets the working directory inside the container where commands will run.

+ENRTPOINT VS CMD: CMD when you want a default command that users can override.
+Use ENTRYPOINT when you want a fixed command, and let users only supply arguments.

 ## Can you write a real-world multi-stage Dockerfile for a Node.js app?

  Stage 1: build